 “The legislative aides of Scott Garrett and Steve Newman were very receptive to what we were saying,” he said.
 “We talked about personal experiences, growing up at schools within their districts and the lack of support that some of the schools face.
-We also invited each of them to attend a performance from the Lynchburg College Music Department.”
+We also invited each of them to attend a performance from the University of Lynchburg Music Department.”

 The Lynchburg students also performed for lawmakers and members of the Virginia Music Educators Association during “Lights, Coffee, Action!” a breakfast meet-and-greet at Dominion Arts Center’s Carpenter Theatre.
 The students are members of the CoVMEA, which is the collegiate branch of the VMEA.
 Young is president of the CoVMEA and Cass is its western region representative.